A guide to help you brush up on your logistics jargon

 There are 18 different freight classes that range from Class 500 to Class 50.
 Freight classification is a specialized skill within the industry and is only really relevant if a shipper is considering using a less-than truckload (LTL) carrier.
 As defined below, LTL carriers specialize in small shipments.

 The National Motor Freight Traffic Association (NMFTA) defines freight classes and makes them available through the National Motor Freight Classification (NMFC).
 In other words, the NMFTA created the different classes of freight, and shippers use the NMFC’s standardized formula to assess the class of their freight.

 Examples of Freight Class

-- Class 92.2: is for freight whose weight range per cubic foot is 10.5-12 pounds (computers, monitors, refrigerators).
+- Class 92.5: For freight with a weight that ranges 10.5-12 pounds per cubic foot (computers, monitors, refrigerators).